savinien/MK351/angular/README.md

 <a name="ngbas"></a>
 ## 1. Basic overview of an angular app

 An angular app can be seen as a tree of components.
 There is a root component, namely the AppComponent.
+Components are